top of page

 The Eye of Jade by Diane Wei Liang

-It starts out with Mei Wang leaving her police job at the Ministry of Public Security to open her own detective agency.
-She hires a man for her secretary named Gupin, who has moved from a farming village to make money in Beijing.
+Mei Wang leaves her police job at the Ministry of Public Security to open her own detective agency.
+She hires a male secretary named Gupin, who has moved from a farming village to make money in Beijing.
 A family friend tells her of a priceless treasure that might have been sold on the black market, and prompts her to investigate.
 She follows a few leads and ends up meeting some interesting characters in dark alleys, seedy gambling joints, and pawn shops.

 2007 / Paperback / 288 pages